HTF-2022/SetupFioriFrontend/README.md

 `db/` | your domain models and data go here
 `srv/` | your service models and code go here

+## Assignments

+You can find assignments in:
+- Main controller (javascript)
+- Main view (xml)
+- CAP service (javascript)

+Hint: Search for "BASIC" or "ADVANCED" on project level.
+This will find all assignments!

 ## How to:

 - Install the necessary dependencies by running: